-- Status is one of Planning, Active, Closed or Locked.
+- Stage (or Status) is one of Planning, Active, Work, Closed or Locked – as described above.

 - The report field is a area where the inspectors can record general information about the survey.
 This can store information about; weather, access, constraints that were encountered, etc. This field can also be used to record general findings about the survey that are not related to a particular tree or item.

 - Each survey also has a list of users that are assigned to the survey.
-Only these users can create or update the inspections – and they can only do so when the survey is in the active state.
+Only these users can create or update the inspections, recommedations, work done, photos, etc – and they can only do so when the survey is in the Active or Work stages.
 Simply tick/untick to assign the estate users to this survey.